gwlee244/Healthcare-Pro/README.md

 > ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) #Project-3 with MongoDB, Node, Express, ReactJS, Bootstrap, and MVC design pattern.

-These are the programming languages that we used to built this good developer profile generator **node.js javascript OOP node modules express api and html routing and mongodb**
+These are the programming languages that we used to build this application:
+**node.js javascript OOP node modules express api and html routing and mongodb**